 - Brown sliced pork in a well heated pan without oil for 8 to 10 minutes.
 Remove, drain, and set aside.

 - Discard lard except for 1 tablespoon from the pan.
-Add minced garlic followed by salted soy bean paste.
+Add minced garlic followed by mashed salted soy bean paste and sugar mixture.
 Stir fry for 1 to 2 minutes or until fragrant.

 - Return pork to the pan.
 Stir and cook for another 2 minutes.